How to Evaluate Academic English-language Tests

 1. Is scoring best done by human raters or an automated process?

-A combination of rating methods is best to get a complete and accurate picture of an applicant's ability.
-Automated scoring models can assess certain linguistic dimensions of language use, but do not measure the effectiveness of the response or the appropriateness of content.
+A combination of rating methods is best to get a complete and accurate picture of a test taker's ability.
+Automated scoring models can assess certain linguistic dimensions of language use, but do not measure the effectiveness of the response or the appropriateness of the content.

-Human raters can assess more features, such as response effectiveness, quality of ideas, content value and form.
-Certain automated scoring methods have been found to be more vulnerable to memorized responses.
+Human raters are also needed to attend to a wider variety of features, such as response effectiveness, quality of ideas and content as well as form.
+Prompts designed for fully automated scoring have been historically found to be more vulnerable to prompt-specific preparation and memorized responses.

-The TOEFL® test uses automated scoring to complement human scoring for one of the tasks in the Writing section.
-Combining human judgment and automated scoring ensures consistent, high-quality measures of an applicant's ability to communicate and succeed in academic settings.
+The TOEFL iBT® test uses automated scoring to complement human scoring for the two tasks in the Writing section.
+Combining human judgment and automated scoring ensures consistent, high-quality measures of a test taker’s ability to communicate and succeed in academic settings.

 2. Are human raters calibrated and monitored frequently for quality control?

 Raters should be trained extensively, pass a certification test and be calibrated daily.
 Calibration should include task familiarization, guidance on scoring the task and practice on various responses.
 The TOEFL iBT Speaking and Writing sections are scored using multiple, rigorously trained raters.
 Their work is continuously monitored for accuracy by ETS scoring leaders and checked each time they score a new test question.